October 29, 1991

 First Shuttle Docks with Mir

 Space Shuttle Atlantis rendezvous with Russian space station Mir during a ten-day mission on STS-71.
-Cosmonauts are transferred to and from Atlantis.
-Astronaut Norman Thagard is returned from Mir after setting a new American space endurance record of 115 days.
+Atlantis remains docked to Mir for five days.
+During the mission, cosmonauts are transferred to and from Atlantis from Mir.
+Astronaut Norman Thagard is returned from Mir to Earth after setting a new American space endurance record of 115 days.

 December 7, 1995